Mom, we see you.

 It’s a hard journey … but it’s also pretty remarkable.

-Happy Mother’s Day from your Lifesong family.
-We pray you know joy and peace as God carries you through the long days (and nights!) of caring for the children God has sovereignly placed in your care.
+We pray you know joy and peace as God carries you through the scary thoughts and the long days (and nights!) of caring for the children God has sovereignly placed in your care.

 May you know grace for the journey.